This article has links to products and services we love, which we may make commission from.

 Is Driving in Scotland Difficult?

-We drive on the left in the UK, which I’m sure you know.
-It is more common for drivers in the UK to use manual (shift stick) cars however it is not uncommon to hire an automatic car.
+In the UK, we drive on the left, as I’m sure you know.
+It is more common for drivers to use manual (shift stick) cars, but it is not uncommon to hire an automatic car.

 Brown tourist information signs indicate the top tourist destinations around the NC500 route.